Lloyd Hatton: Early life and career

 Hatton was born and raised in Wyke Regis, Weymouth.
 He attended Holy Trinity primary school and All Saints Academy.
-He played rugby at Weymouth RFC and his first job was working weekends with his dad in a fish and chip shop.
+He played rugby at Weymouth RFC and his first job was working weekends with his father in a fish and chip shop.
 Hatton attended Queen Mary University, London, reading history and politics.
 After graduating, Hatton became a political researcher and is a former member of the Youth Parliament.
 He has also been a school governor.

 In the May 2022 local elections, Hatton won a seat on Camden London Borough Council representing Kilburn.
 During this time he lived in both Weymouth and London.

 Parliamentary career

 In July 2024, Hatton was elected MP for South Dorset replacing incumbent Richard Drax who had previously held the seat for 14 years.
 Following his victory, Hatton resigned as a Camden councillor the week after becoming an MP.

 In November 2024, Hatton voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

+On 20 May 2026, he was appointed Parliamentary private secretary to the Department for Energy Security and Net Zero.